 - Determine which documents are actually being used (or sought) by our users so we can focus on them.
 That's something that has not been yet investigated.
 Some sources of information might be the user's mailing list (conduct a poll), the web log statistics (of both the main www site and mirrors) and, since documents are also distributed as Debian packages, the popularity-contest data.

-- Generate the information of available manuals presented in the website by extracting the info (which is provided by manual.defs and version.defs) automatically from CVS.
+- Generate the information of available manuals presented in the website by extracting the info (which is provided by manual.defs and version.defs) automatically from VCS.

-- Make it possible to track translation status based on information from the CVS site.
+- Make it possible to track translation status based on information from the VCS site.
 Consider re-using the framework developed by the debian-installer for the installation manual.

 - Track document 'last-changed' status so that the users browsing the documents available can determine whether the document applies (or doesn't apply) to them.

-- Consider providing documentation for users in non-english languages (CVS holds directories for some languages and some documentation originally written in a language which is not English)
+- Consider providing documentation for users in non-english languages (VCS holds directories for some languages and some documentation originally written in a language which is not English)

 - Consider providing an interactive mechanism for users to annotate documents through a wiki-like interface, separated from the main presentation on the website or using the same presentation.
 This feedback could be used by document author's and, even if open to abuse, it has worked quite well for other documentation projects (PHP)

 - Have users use a generic bug tracking system for documentation.
 It is used for those documents that provide a package but not all documents do so.